Mycoplasmopsis bovis: History and taxonomy

 As of June 2017, only two OECD nations (New Zealand and Norway) were considered to be free of Mycoplasma bovis, but in July 2017 some cattle near Oamaru, New Zealand were found to be Mycoplasma bovis positive; see 2017 Mycoplasma bovis outbreak.

+China

+The first isolation of M. bovis (strain HB0801) in China was from beef cattle with pneumonia.
+It shows morbidity rates of 50-100% and mortality rates of 10-50% among affected herds.

 Loss to economy

 There are only estimated economic losses in two continents due to Mycoplasma bovis.
 The estimated loss in Europe due to Mycoplasma bovis is approximately €576 million per year.
 The total loss in the United States is estimated to be $108 million.
 US losses due to mastitis, lack of the weight gain and diminished carcass value are valued at $32 million.
 It is very expensive for the government and the farmers to control Mycoplasma bovis.
 Also, it affects the production of milk and the cost for treatment is high.
 Because cows are the main source of income to most of the farmers, many governments have to reimburse the farmers for loss of income and stock value, which affects the economy.